PhaniPramod/PhaniPramod/README.md

 ### Background

 I have delivered quality engineering for enterprise retail and clienteling platforms at Salesfloor, Jesta I.S., and DXC Technology.
 I hold a **Master's in Quality Systems Engineering** from Concordia University.

-If you are building reliable products and need hands-on quality leadership, I would be happy to connect on [LinkedIn](https://www.linkedin.com/in/phanipramodk/) or by [email](mailto:phanipramodk@gmail.com).